donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 Then they take our jobs,"by force and fear", making us homeless.

 Drugging and killing us in violation of the 6th Commandment.

-Thou shalt not kill, for any reason except self defense.
+> Thou shalt not kill, for any reason except self defense.

 <Section>

-Most all the homeless in Los Angeles / Santa Monica, Venice Beach, Victorville, Hesperia, and all over California and our nation did not drop out of the sky.
+Most all the homeless in San Diego, Los Angeles / Santa Monica, Venice Beach, Victorville, Hesperia, and all over California and our nation did not drop out of the sky.
 99 percent are Black or White.

 They had homes, dogs, cats, cars, friends and a life.
 The human trash made there way into there place of work got position over them cut there hours or just belittled them to the point where they quit or could not afford to have a life anymore.